What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 An employer will need to be aware of different protected characteristics of employees and individuals within an employee’s household.
 In particular, employers should consider the following:

-- Those who are clinically extremely vulnerable (those who have specific underlying health conditions that make them extremely vulnerable to severe illness if they contract COVID-19) are strongly advised not to work outside the home during the pandemic peak and only return to work when community infection rates are low.
-The employer should therefore consider if they can work from home.
-These employees are likely to be disabled under the Equality Act 2010
+- Those who are clinically extremely vulnerable (those who have specific underlying health conditions that make them extremely vulnerable to severe illness if they contract COVID-19) can return to work providing COVID-secure guidelines are in place but should work from home wherever possible.
+If they cannot work from home they should be offered the option of the safest available on-site role.
+These employees are likely to be disabled under the Equality Act 2010 and it may be appropriate for these individuals to be offered alternative roles or adjusted working patterns

-- Those who are clinically vulnerable (those who may be at increased risk from COVID-19, including those aged 70 or over and those with some underlying health conditions) have been asked to take extra care in observing social distancing and should be helped to work from home, either in their current role or in an alternative role.
-If this is not possible they should be offered the option of the safest available on site roles, enabling them to stay 2m (or 1m with risk mitigation where 2m is not viable) away from others.
+- Those who are clinically vulnerable (those who may be at increased risk from COVID-19, including those aged 70 or over and those with some underlying health conditions) have been advised to take extra care social distancing.
 If social distancing cannot be maintained, an employer should carefully assess whether this involves an acceptable level of risk.
 Failing to do so could lead to disability or age discrimination claims.

 - Employers have additional protection requirements with regard to pregnant women.